bike touring in bulgaria

 Plovdiv

-I fell madly in love with the second largest city in Bulgaria that turns out to have it all.
-Charming cobbled streets and colourful houses in the old town, sunset views from Youth Hill, vibrant cafes and street art in Kabana creative district, green parks, brutalist architecture from the cold war times, one of the best preserved ancient theatres – no matter what you are looking for, you will find it in Plovdiv!
+I fell madly in love with the second-largest city in Bulgaria, which turns out to have it all.
+Charming cobbled streets and colourful houses in the old town, sunset views from Youth Hill, vibrant cafes and street art in Kabana creative district, green parks, brutalist architecture from the Cold War times, one of the best preserved ancient theatres – no matter what you are looking for, you will find it in Plovdiv!

 Bansko and Pirin National Park

 When I read that Bansko is Bulgaria’s most popular mountain resort and digital nomads’ hub, I feared it would be all fake and touristy.
 Luckily, I was wrong!
-Admittedly, the part of town close to the ski lift looks like a soulless alpine resort, with big, boring hotels and plenty of casinos.
-Yet the old centre is full of charming stone houses with beautifully painted walls and the evenings there, even in the middle of the summer, are quiet and relaxing.
+Admittedly, the part of town near the ski lift looks like a soulless alpine resort with big, boring hotels and plenty of casinos.
+Yet the old centre is full of charming stone houses with beautifully painted walls, and the evenings there, even in the middle of the summer, are quiet and relaxing.

 bansko architecture